Smart EQ ForTwo Cabrio review

 The Smart’s dinky dimensions make it the perfect city runaround.
 The range and predicted charge times will keep most models within city limits, too; a 70-mile range means it has limited appeal for long-distance drivers.

 That said, if you have the infrastructure, it can charge to 80% full in as little as 40 minutes.
-You’ll need a fast-charging wallbox or a rapid public charger for that, but a three-pin domestic plug can do the same job in around six hours.
+You’ll need a home wallbox or public charger for that, but a three-pin domestic plug can do the same job in around six hours.

 Prices are high, but it’s worth bearing in mind that every version is eligible for the £3,500 Plug-In Car Grant.
 All models are exempt from road tax and the London Congestion Charge.

-Yet everything else seemingly pales into insignificance when you realise just how easy the Smart EQ ForTwo is to drive.
+Yet everything else seems to pale into insignificance when you realise just how easy the EQ ForTwo is to drive.
 The short dimensions and large glasshouse make it incredibly easy to see out of, simplifying parking for even the most nervous drivers.
 The fact you can lift the lid in seconds only adds to its appeal.

 But beware, those after an electric car suited to motorway driving may need to look elsewhere.
 While the EQ will do 80mph flat out, it runs out of steam well before that; high-speed driving will see the car’s range plummet, too.